jmcnamara/rust_xlsxwriter/examples/Readme.md

   image object and use it to insert the image into a worksheet.
 The image in this case is scaled.

+* `doc_image_set_width.rs` - This example shows how to create an image object and use it to insert the image into a worksheet.
+The image in this case is scaled by setting the height and width.

 * `doc_into_chart_format.rs` - An example of passing chart formatting
   parameters via the [`IntoChartFormat`] trait.

 * `doc_into_color.rs` - An example of the different types of color syntax that is supported by the [`IntoColor`] trait.

+* `doc_macros_add.rs` - Demonstrates a simple example of adding a vba project to an xlsm file.

+* `doc_macros_calc.rs` - Demonstrates a simple example of adding a vba project to an xlsm file.

+* `doc_macros_name.rs` - Demonstrates a simple example of adding a vba project to an xlsm file.

+* `doc_macros_save.rs` - Demonstrates a simple example of adding a vba project to an xlsm file.

+* `doc_macros_signed.rs` - Demonstrates a simple example of adding a vba project to an xlsm file.

 * `doc_properties_checksum1.rs` - Create a simple workbook to demonstrate
   the changing checksum due to the changing creation date.